poloclub/argo-scholar/deploy.md

 As mentioned in [the development guide](development.md), Argo Scholar's frontend uses the [Create React App](https://github.com/facebook/create-react-app) toolchain.
 It comes with the `gh-pages` tool for deploying to Github Pages, as well as a Travis CI config.
 You can refer the documentation of either of them (`gh-pages` for manual deployment and Travis CI for automatic deployment).
 Other tools such as `now.sh` will also work.

 There are many useful frontend configuration options in `argo-scholar/src/constants/index.js`.
-You can change the backend and sample graphs linked there.
+You can change the backend and sample networks linked there.

 ## Backend Sharing Service